LukasHasf/SpatiallyVaryingDeconvolution.jl/docs/src/example_conf.md

     plot_path: examples/training_progress/
     # Should the losses be written to a log file?
     log_losses: false
+    # Early stopping patience.
+0 for disabling early stopping
+    early_stopping: 0
+    batchsize: 1

 checkpoints:
     # Should a previously trained model be loaded? [true, false, latest]
     load_checkpoints: latest
     # If load_checkpoints, what is the path to the checkpoint?
     checkpoint_path: nothing
     # Directory where new checkpoints will be saved
     checkpoint_dir: examples/checkpoints/
     # How often should a checkpoint be saved?
 0 for never except for at the end of training
     save_interval: 1
 ```

 ## The options in detail